Getting to Know Industrial Robots

 - Maintenance Requirements: Like most industrial equipment, running a robot in a 24/7 operation will limit its lifespan compared to using a robot in a less intense application.
 Maintenance needs during the lifespan are also an important consideration.
 Once you’ve determined the robot type that best suits your application and meets your specifications, keep in mind that today’s industrial robots are easier than ever before to integrate into the facility.
 Most are easily programmable, able to be moved from one process to another and come equipped with intuitive software packages.

-For more information on finding the right industrial robot for your automation needs, please contact a representative at John Henry Foster.
+For more information on finding the right industrial robot for your automation needs, please contact a representative at JHFOSTER.